 Earth Day is celebrated internationally on April 22.
 It is a day to educate people about the issues affecting the planet and to raise awareness for and celebrate the efforts in place to protect the environment.

-As a global observance, it sometimes extends to a week-long celebration, aptly named Earth Week, and the celebrations are coordinated by the Earth Day Network across 193 countries.
+As a global observance, it sometimes extends to a week-long celebration, named Earth Week, and the celebrations are coordinated by the Earth Day Network across 193 countries.

 It is not a public holiday, so businesses and schools remain open.

-Observing Earth Day
+How To Observe Earth Day